will-wright-eng/pypkg-test/CONTRIBUTING.md

 ### Write Documentation

-pypkg-test could always use more documentation, whether as part of the official pypkg-test docs, in docstrings, or even on the web in blog posts, articles, and such.
+pypkg test could always use more documentation, whether as part of the official pypkg test docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback